phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 An exception will be thrown forcing the developer to use bound parameters.

 ### Own Scope for Partials
-​A developer can now pass an array of variables to a [partial](https://docs.phalcon.io/latest/en/views#using-partials) that only exists in the scope of the partial:
+A developer can now pass an array of variables to a [partial](https://docs.phalcon.io/latest/en/views#using-partials) that only exists in the scope of the partial:

 ```php
 <?php $this->partial('footer', ['links' => $myLinks]);